 After that, the process differs depending on what brand of printer you have, but on mine,

 pop the SD card into the printer and power it on, hit "warm-up" and "PLA", wait a minute for it to reach starting temperature, pick off any stray bits of filament that have leaked out, hit "print", choose my gcode model from the list, wait for it to almost reach target temperature (target for PLA is 220) then spray a couple of quick spurts of hairspray on the platform, let it do the first initial outline for the raft (the solid bit that goes under your print job), quickly pick off any blobby or stringy bits that might interfere with printing, then the hard part.... waiting 2-24 hours for it to finish the job.

 I'm thinking of buying a 3D printer.
-What do you use/recommend?
+Money is no object.
+What do you recommend for the best possible print?

 Both models come mostly preassembled, and have a 7.9 x 7.9 x 7.1 build area.
 I highly recommend getting a printer with at least this size build area or larger, as mini printers are usually 5 x 5 x 5 and slightly too small to be of use printing figures.

 The HD Maker Ultimate can print at 20 microns (0.02 mm) resolution, which has proved to be essential for a couple of my more finely detailed figures (Like the 12th Doctor's guitar) but has some pretty major design defects, including a clunky interface and a deeply stupid filament-loading system that means the filament breaks off inside the machine and I have to partially disassemble it every time I swap colors.